 There are a few ways to deal with this.
 First and foremost, if you’re set on using a credit or debit card, you can call the issuing bank to ask if they’ll lift the restriction.
 Keep in mind that even if you explain that you’re playing legally within a legal state, this restriction usually isn’t lifted.
 Secondly, and perhaps easiest, simply use a different deposit method.
 As mentioned earlier, we strongly recommend PayPal and ACH/eCheck deposits.

 Withdrawal issues can be more common than deposit issues, and this is generally due to security.
 Legal online casinos have strict rules and regulations to protect you, your identity, and your money, and while they may be frustrating and cause issues, having them is better than not having them.
+That’s one reason why it’s important to avoid illegal online casinos, which offer almost no player protections.

 One of the most common “issues” you’ll find here is identity verification, which in itself isn’t really an issue at all, more an inconvenience.
 Before you can withdraw funds, you may be asked to provide personal documents such as a government-issued photo ID or a copy of your utility bill.